blank-evgeniy/cadex-test/README.md

 or

-5. Build the website: npm run build.
+5. Build the website: `npm run build`.

-6. Run the built website: npm run start.
+6. Run the built website: `npm run start`.

 ## Used design, SEO, and performance strategies:

-- A combination of boxShadow for a glowing effect and backdropFilter: blur() for a blurring effect was used for a beautiful original design.
+- A combination of `boxShadow` for a glowing effect and `backdropFilter: blur()` for a blurring effect was used for a beautiful original design.

 - Semantic markup was implemented: using tags such as h, header, footer, main, section, and article.